oktadev/okta-blog/_source/_posts/2020-05-27-serverless-java-aws.md

 {% img blog/serverless-java-aws/oidc-debugger.png alt:"OIDC Debugger" width:"400" %}{: .center-image }

+Scroll down and click **Send Request**.
 After you authenticate to your Okta org, Okta will redirect back and you'll see the Authorization code shown in the browser:

 {% img blog/serverless-java-aws/authorization-code.png alt:"Authorization Code from OIDC Debugger" width:"400" %}{: .center-image }